gaffney2010/titan-public/README.md

 titanpublic @ git+https://github.com/gaffney2010/titan-public.git#egg=titanpublic-1.0.0
 ```

-3. Copy `secrets.yaml` into your directory.  pip install pyyaml to read this.
+3. Copy `secrets.yaml` into your directory.  pip install pyyaml and frozendict.

 Now you can pull data like this:

 ```
 import os

-import titanpublic
-import yaml
+from frozendict import frozendict import titanpublic import yaml